Admission to the Graduate School

 Obligation to Update Responses

 Applicants have an obligation to report any updates or changes to their criminal and disciplinary response if they are arrested and charged with any crime after completing their application for admission.
-Applicants are required to disclose any and all such information in writing to the Executive Director of Admissions at Mines or, once enrolled, to the Dean of Students.
+Applicants are required to disclose any and all such information in writing to the executive director of Admissions at Mines or, once enrolled, to the dean of students.
 Failure to report changes that should have been disclosed may result in an allegation of a violation of the Mines Code of Conduct.

 Right to Appeal